Ferrari America: 410 Superamerica

 The 410 Superamerica was introduced in 1955 and used the engine based on a single plug 410 S powerplant.
 The engine had an increased displacement up to 4962.96 cc and was rated at 340 PS at 6,000 rpm thanks to three Weber 40DCF carburettors.
 The 410 Superamerica had a new chassis, featuring independent coil spring front suspension and was the first Ferrari road car to use a five speed gearbox.
 The car had a listed top speed of 163 mph and was recognised by the Guinness Book of Records as the world's fastest production car.
 In 1957, the carburetors were upgraded for Weber 46DCF3 units which resulted in an increased power output of 360 PS.
 This uprated engine was fitted to the Series III 410 Superamerica and marked the final development for the 'long-block' Lampredi V12.

 Each 410 Superamerica had custom bodywork, with a few by Boano and Ghia but most by Ferrari stalwart, Pinin Farina.
 The price was extremely high—at US$16,800, the 410 Superamerica offered at the New York Auto Show by importer Luigi Chinetti was more than twice as expensive as the Mercedes-Benz 300SL "Gullwing" exhibited by Max Hoffman.
 Due to its high price tag, the car was a sales disappointment.
 Just 35 units were built when production ended in 1959.
-First 2 series of Pinin Farina coupés were very similar with only 3rd series radically redesigned with non-panoramic rear window, different side-line, lower front grille and more recessed headlights with the headlights in some cars being covered.
-While the Series III, introduced in 1959, had 3 louvres behind side-windows, some have this space covered with glass.
+The first two series of Pinin Farina coupés were very similar, with only the third series radically redesigned, with non-panoramic rear window, different side-line, lower front grille and more recessed headlights with the headlights in some cars being covered.
+While the Series III, introduced in 1959, had three louvres behind side-windows, some have this space covered with glass.